chasingimpact/ls-transpiler/README.md

 cargo install --git https://github.com/chasingimpact/ls-transpiler
 ```

-Or download from [Releases](https://github.com/chasingimpact/ls-transpiler/releases) and add to PATH.
+Or build from source and add to PATH.

 ## Usage